Module forma.pattern

 -

-find_central_packing_position (a, b)
+find_central_packing_position (a, b, c)

 -

-Finds a center-weighted packing offset to place pattern a as close as possible to the center of domain b.
+Finds a center-weighted packing offset to place pattern a within pattern

 Parameters: